Apollo ID Project Cover

 APOLLO ID

-Designing an end-to-end table reservation system for NYC's premier venue membership loyalty platform — serving 100+ partner venues across restaurants, bars, and nightclubs.
+Designing an end-to-end table reservation system and visual ecosystem for NYC's premier venue membership platform.

 ClientApollo Technology